MusicPlayerDaemon/MPD/doc/user.rst

 systemd user unit
 -----------------

 You can launch :program:`MPD` as a systemd user unit.
-The service file will only be installed when :program:`MPD` was configured with :option:`--with-systemduserunitdir=/usr/lib/systemd/user` or :option:`--with-systemduserunitdir=$HOME/.local/share/systemd/user`.
+These will be installed to the directory specified with :option:`-Dsystemd_user_unit_dir=...`, e.g. :file:`/usr/lib/systemd/user` or :file:`$HOME/.local/share/systemd/user`.

 Once the user unit is installed, you can start and stop :program:`MPD` like any other service: